Live well, be well

 ASU developed a saliva-based COVID-19 test, a fast, efficient and simple tool that is a critically important part of our virus management.

 ASU continues to offer free tests to any student or employee.
-The university has now administered more than 845,000 tests within the ASU community and throughout Arizona.
+The university has now collected and processed more than 880,000 saliva-based samples at locations around Arizona.

 Devils’ drop-off is an on-campus COVID-19 saliva testing option open to all students, faculty and staff.
-No appointments are required — just pick up a kit from an on-campus location, register it online and drop it off once you’ve collected your saliva sample.
-Pickup and drop-off locations are available on all four ASU campuses in the Phoenix metropolitan area, plus ASU’s locations in Los Angeles and Washington, D.C.
+No appointments are required.
+Just pick up a kit from an on-campus location, register it online and drop it off once you’ve collected your saliva sample.
+Pickup and drop-off locations are available on all four ASU campuses in the Phoenix metropolitan area, plus ASU’s location in Washington, D.C.
 Once you register your kit online, you have 24 hours to collect and deposit your sample at one of the on-campus drop-off bins.
 Learn more at devilsdropoff.asu.edu

 Advancing the well-being of the ASU community is a full team effort.
 Our actions impact the lives and health of others, and being mindful of our health during this continued pandemic will help ensure the health of others.